fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 Once you select your call answering options, select the **Next** button at the bottom of the **Add a Call queue** page.

-Keep the following in mind:
+Keep the following conditions in mind:

 - Conference mode isn't supported for calls routed to the queue from a Direct Routing gateway enabled for Location Based Routing.
 - Conference mode is required if Teams users need to consult/transfer calls with Call queues.